sourcegraph/about/content/blogposts/2024/sourcegraph-release-june-2024.md

 <br />
 You can now use GPT-4o as your LLM for powering Cody chat and commands.
 GPT-4o is OpenAI’s latest model, and it’s two times faster than GPT-4 Turbo while performing better in general reasoning benchmarks.

  [Read the docs](https://sourcegraph.com/docs/cody/core-concepts/cody-gateway#configuring-custom-models) for information on configuring your model selection.
-You can also try out GPT-4o and compare it against other models today using the [LLM Litmus Test](https://s0.dev/).
+You can also try out GPT-4o and compare it against other models using the [LLM Litmus Test](https://s0.dev/).
  <br />

 ### Smart context windows for better codebase awareness